The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Parent action for ADM and KS formulations and the expansion

-The spatial metric $h_{ij}$ and its inverse $h^{ij}$ lowers and raises the indices, respectively and $h^{ij}h_{jk}= \delta^i_k$.
-Although we have used the same symbol to simplify the notation, we note that $h_{ij}$ is different for each decomposition.
+The spatial metric $h_{ij}$ and its inverse $h^{ij}$ lowers and raises the indices, respectively and they satisfy $h^{ij}h_{jk}= \delta^i_k$.
+Although we have used the same symbol, we shall note that $h_{ij}$ is different for each decomposition.
+The relation between KS and ADM fields is